 Tuition waivers that are available for students are the Elderly Tuition Waiver, Employee Tuition Waiver, and the Financial Hardship Tuition Waiver.
 Each waiver has different requirements.
-Students that receive any type of fees.
 Forms for Tuition waivers can be found online at Tuition Waiver Forms.

 Elderly Tuition Waiver: